tactokens/curve25519-java/README.md

 # curve25519-java

 A Java Curve25519 implementation that is backed by native code when available, and pure Java when a native library is not available.
-There is also a J2ME build variant.

 ## Building